When you think of engaging websites, chances are text is not the first thing that springs to mind.

 [image/graphic relating to above]

-Enough about theory—let’s take a look at text animation in action.
-Here are a few websites that use text effects in fresh and inventive ways to inspire your next web project.
+Enough about theory—let’s take a look at text effects in action.
+These text animation examples are full of fresh and inventive ideas to elevate your next web project.

 It’s unusual to see animated text as a background element, but Change by Design has pulled it off in this event website built in Vev—filling the screen with giant text to create a colorful and lively effect.